McTavishLab/physcraper/docs/mds/Tutorial.md

 The script `physcraper_run.py` wraps together linking the tree and alignment, blasting, aligning sequences, and inferring an updated tree.
 Detailed explanation of the inputs needed can be found at [running physcraper](https://physcraper.readthedocs.io/en/latest/physcraper_run.html).

 The blast search part of updating trees takes a long time (for example, this analysis took around 12 hours!).
+The `-r` flag repeats the search on new sequences until no additional sequences are found.

     $ physcraper_run.py -s pg_55 -t tree5864 -tb -r -o pg_55